playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 ## Support for Caffeine

-Play now offeres an implementation of caching with Caffeine.
+Play now offers a CacheApi implementation based on [Caffeine](https://github.com/ben-manes/caffeine/).
 Caffeine is the recomended cache implementation for Play users.

-To migrate from EhCache to Caffeine you will have to remove `ehcache` from your dependencies and replace it with `caffeine` and you will have to change your caching configuration.
+To migrate from EhCache to Caffeine you will have to remove `ehcache` from your dependencies and replace it with `caffeine`.
+To customize the settings from the defaults you will also need to update the configuration in application.conf as explained in the documentation.

 Read the documentation for the [[Java cache API|JavaCache]] and [[Scala cache API|ScalaCache]] to learn more about configuring caching with Play.